Vaseto28/Vaseto28/README.md

 <h1 align="center">Hi there👋, I'm Vasil Kremenarov</h1>
 <h4 align="center">I'm a student from Bulgaria.
 I'm currently learning C# and JavaScript at Software University (SoftUni).
 I like programming and I am good at the exact sciences.
-My goals for 2022 are to learn more and more features of programming and also to make colaborations with other developers.
+My goals for 2023 are to become financially independent and to get C# Full-Stack Developer diploma.
 I'm interested in crypto currencies and real estate investments.
 I also have a hobby to go skiing in winter and I'm a great bagpipe player.</h4>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=vaseto28" alt="vaseto28" /></a> </p>